 The Steel Industry

-- A very competitive industry with multiple strong players from both the local and global markets.
+The steel industry is characterized by intense competition, featuring multiple strong players hailing from both local and international markets.

-- They did not usually sell to smaller customers who ordered below 20 tons, such orders were satisfied by steel service centers.
+Notably, these producers tend not to cater to smaller customers who placed orders for less than 20 tons.
+Such orders were satisfied by steel service centers.

-- The economic downturns pushed the people to look-into smaller service centers for purchase and move away from larger mills.
+The advent of economic downturns has prompted people to turn their attention towards these smaller service centers for procurement, thereby diverting their patronage away from larger-scale mills.

 The North American Steel Service Center Industry

-- It took about 27 Million tons of output (about 25%) from the American steel industry.
+The North American Steel Service Center Industry took about 27 Million tons of output (about 25%) from the total American steel industry.

 Halloran Metals

-- One of the major steel service centers in the US which had an average sales of $170 M
+Halloran Metals is one of the major steel service centers in the US, which had an average sales of $170 M. The company was privately owned and relied mainly on its managers.

-- With 12 product categories each containing anywhere from 35-line items (pipes) to 1,400-line items(cold-finished bars), Halloran Metals offered over ten thousand-line items in all.
+With 12 product categories, each containing anywhere from 35 line items (pipes) to 1,400 line items(cold-finished bars), Halloran Metals offered over 10,0000 line items in all.

 - Key – Above $80,000